BirenderPanwar/EVA4_Phase1/session7/readme.md

 1. Model is overfitting.
 2. Model still have capacity to push further to improve efficiency.
 3. Image augmentation can be used to further regularize the model
 4. We might need different GRF for each classes.
-Restnet kind of model might work better.
+Resnet kind of architetcure might work better.
 To be expereiment.

 Model Test accuracy for each classes: